 Dulux’s Culitivate trend encourages the combination of different tones of green, including plants and decorative finishes.

-Natural rattan and timber finished add warmth to the interiors.
+Natural rattan and timber finishes add warmth to the interiors.

 Back to earth with terracotta